 Exide battery manufacturers in Chennai say that the easiest way to mitigate the disaster of power shortage is a power backup.
 So, today we bring about a guide that helps the layman buy the best inverter for their home.

 Going to one of the many inverter battery dealers in Chennai and picking any old inverter is not the solution.
 Before a person invests in a battery there are some considerations to be taken.

 Calculate the capacity of the battery.
-Let’s say the battery says 120Ah or 50AH.
+Let’s say the battery says 120Ah or 50Ah.
 How does one translate these terms in a lingo that everyone understands?
 The capacity of the battery is dependent on its size.
-The size of the battery can be calculated by multiplying total load with backup hours and then dividing the answer with voltage.
+The size of the battery can be calculated by multiplying the total load with backup hours and then dividing the answer by voltage.

-The total load will be the watts or power your home will consume.
+The total load will be the watts of power your home will consume.
 Let’s say you need a battery that should be capable of providing backup for 6 lamps and 3 fans.
-Each of which is of 40 watts and 75 watts, respectively.
-A total load of your home would be then 465 Watts (6X40+3X75).
+Each of these is 40 watts and 75 watts, respectively.
+The total load of your home would be 465 Watts (6X40+3X75).

 Backup hours are merely the number of minutes you would need a supply of power.
 The more the number of hours the inverter works, the bigger the size of the battery required.
 The voltage of the battery, generally known as Nominal voltage, is always written on it.
 In India, the most commonly found ones are 12V.
 There are other batteries that have a voltage of 24V or 48V.